bsu-cs315/P2-MoonRun/README.md

 https://bsu-cs315.github.io/P2-MoonRun/

 # Instructions For The Game
 Use the "Left" and "Right" arrow keys to move left and right.
 Use the "Spacebar" to jump and the "Down" arrow to crouch.
+Grab the coin and reach the flag!

 ## Project Report
+The beggining of this project turned out to be so much easier than the previous project.
+This is majorly due to already having the knowledge needed to get all of the basics set up.
+That being said, I still had troubles here and there.
+The main one that I ran into was making sure I reformatted my code correctly to fit the adopted style guide.
+Im very excited to see what more I can do with this project in the next iteration.

 - [ ] D-1: The repository link is submitted to Canvas before the project deadline.
 - [X] D-2: The repository contains a <code>README.md</code> file in its top-level directory.